Russian wargames played dirty, Nato says

 "Every nation has the right to exercise its forces, the same goes for Russia.
 But … it's important to do it in a predictable and transparent way," he said.

-Under the Vienna deal, drills of 13,000 or more troops are subjected to enhanced monitoring, such as Nato fly-overs and interviews with Russian soldiers.
+Under the Vienna accord, drills of 13,000 or more troops are subjected to enhanced monitoring, such as Nato fly-overs and interviews with Russian soldiers.

 Nato says 100,000 troops took part in Zapad 2017, but Russia says there were fewer than 13,000 and invited just three Nato experts for two one-day visits.